GoogleChrome/web.dev/src/site/content/en/blog/building-a-stories-component/index.md

   If `auto-flow` came before `/` it would be shorthand for `grid-auto-flow: row`.
 {% endAside %}

 On a mobile phone, think of this like the row size being the viewport height and each column being the viewport width.
 Continuing with the Snapchat Stories and Instagram Stories example, each column will be a friend's story.
 We want friends stories to continue outside of the viewport so we have somewhere to scroll to.
 Grid will make however many columns it needs to layout your HTML for each friend story, creating a dynamic and responsive scrolling container for us.
-Grid enabled us to centralized the whole effect.
+Grid enabled us to centralize the whole effect.

 #### Stacking

-For each friend we needed their stories in a pagination-ready state.
+For each friend we need their stories in a pagination-ready state.
 In preparation for animation and other fun patterns, I chose a stack.
 When I say stack, I mean like you're looking down on a sandwich, not like you're looking from the side.

-With CSS grid, we can define a single cell grid (i.e. a square), where the rows and columns share an alias (`[story]`), and then each child gets assigned to that aliased single-cell space:
+With CSS grid, we can define a single-cell grid (i.e. a square), where the rows and columns share an alias (`[story]`), and then each child gets assigned to that aliased single-cell space: